aj-das/aj-das-recipe-ratings-predictor/README.md

 <iframe src="assets/protein_before.html" width="800" height="400" frameborder="0"></iframe>
 <iframe src="assets/protein_after.html" width="800" height="400" frameborder="0"></iframe>

-The overall shape of the distribution was perserved by filling in missing protein values with the median.
+The overall shape of the distribution was preserved by filling in missing protein values with the median.
 This helped stabilize model performance without dropping rows and not introducing outliers.

 ## Framing a Prediction Problem

 The goal of this project is to **predict the average user rating (`avg_rating`) of a recipe** based on its metadata.
 Since `avg_rating` is a **continuous numerical value ranging from 1 to 5**, this is a **regression problem**.
-I want to estimate a real-valued prediction of how well a recipe is expected to be rated, prior to any user reviews being submitted.
+I want to estimate a real-valued prediction of how well a recipe is expected to be rated before any user reviews are submitted.
 The choice of `avg_rating` as the response variable aligns directly with our research question: *What makes a recipe well-rated?*

 Understanding how different recipe characteristics influence user satisfaction can inform recommender systems and help both users and platforms highlight high-quality content.

 To evaluate the model, I chose **Mean Squared Error (MSE)** as my metric.
-MSE penalizes larger errors more severely, encouraging models that are accurate across the board.
+MSE penalizes substantial errors more severely.
 Classification metrics like accuracy or F1-score would not be appropriate in this context because we are predicting a continuous outcome, not a class label.

 At the **time of prediction**, all features used (e.g., `minutes`, `protein`, `n_steps`, `tags`, etc.) would be available to the system before the user submits any rating.
-Therefore, my setup realistically simulates how a platform like Food.com might recommend or rank recipes before they are reviewed.
+Therefore, my setup simulates how a platform like Food.com might recommend or rank recipes before they are reviewed.

+## Baseline Model